-Look at how the stupid, idiot modern liberal is painted into a corner by his hero.
-What hypocracy!
-He’s a total idiot!
+Look at how the stupid, idiot modern liberal is painted into a corner.
+What a total idiot!
 I can’t believe all liberals are like this.

-Kelsey Grammer aa The Ghost of Christmas Past as George C Scott as George S Patton.
+Kelsey Grammer as The Ghost of Christmas Past as George C Scott as George S Patton.

 I say Christmas Past, he’s also the Ghost of Christmas Alt-Present and Christmas Sort-Of Future.
 It’s hard to explain but I’ll get to it.
 He floats in and out over the course of the next 50 minutes.

 Where does he take us to first?
 What is the best way to go about convincing our hero the error of his ways?
 Rational debate maybe?
 Subtle use of metaphor?

 Not only is this film pro-war, it is anti-diplomacy.
 This scene is an extended comparison of THE MUNICH AGREEMENT to ALL INTERNATIONAL NEGOTIATIONS AND TREATIES.
 This is a take so mind numbingly simplistic that it’d be banned in a sixth form debating tournament.